-However, the wealthiest of households are continuing to give in large amounts to the causes that they care most about.
-In 2020, the top 1% of donors contributed to 49% of the $471 billion given to nonprofit organizations.
+However, the wealthiest households continue to give in large amounts to the causes they care most about.
+In 2020, the top 1% of donors contributed 49% of the $471 billion given to nonprofit organizations.

-According to Giving USA, the number of small and medium-sized gifts are dropping year over year.
-Add to that, the challenge of keeping the attention of our supporters today.
+According to Giving USA, the number of small and medium-sized gifts is dropping yearly.
+In addition, there is the challenge of keeping the attention of our supporters today.
 Often, nonprofits are focused on acquiring new donors and not cultivating existing relationships with their loyal supporters.
-Without those relationships, donors are almost guaranteed to move on and give their support to organizations who are learning more about them and what makes them give.
+Without those relationships, donors are almost guaranteed to move on and support organizations that are learning more about them and what makes them give.

 One of the best ways to build these relationships with major gift donors is through creative, entertaining cultivation events.
 These events are designed to emphasize the importance of your mission and show your prospects a great time.
-Cultivation events are opportunities for your organization to engage in meaningful interactions in support of your mission.
+Cultivation events allow your organization to engage in meaningful interactions supporting your mission.
 You have the chance to share the impact of your organization.
-As an added benefit, you get top-tier prospects to invest in the cause your organization champions and the work that you do.
+As an added benefit, you get top-tier prospects to invest in the cause your organization champions and your work.

 Donor cultivation events are vitally important in major gift fundraising.
-Organizations can not only secure major gifts but also revive their donor lists with cultivation events.
+Organizations can secure major gifts and revive their donor lists with cultivation events.
 With a successful event, nonprofits can significantly increase their fundraising revenue and develop a better, long-lasting relationship with their most giving supporters.
-So, nonprofits should be sure your guests enjoy themselves.
+So, nonprofits should be sure their guests enjoy themselves.
 If they do – then they will come back for more!
 Read on for tips on how to have the most successful cultivation events:

 1. Host a party, not an event.